 “Do you believe in fairies?” he asked.

-The door opened and Elswyth breathed easier when no-nonsense Melgrin charged into the room with a jar of salve.
+The door opened, and no-nonsense Melgrin charged into the room with a jar of salve.
 She set the salve on a table beside the bed and pushed Elswyth out of the way to inspect Papa Egrit’s back.
 To Elswyth’s horror, Melgrin drew her hand to her mouth and gasped.

 “What did you use?”
 Melgrin asked, sharp as a dagger.

-“The brush,” Elswyth murmured, holding the nasty thing out.
+“The brush,” Elswyth murmured, holding the nasty thing out for Melgrin to see.